NiazAhmed1/Ollama_PDF_RAG/README.md

-# Ollama_PDF_RAG

- Ollama PDF RAG with Langchain and Streamlit
+# Ollama PDF RAG with Langchain and Streamlit

 This project implements PDF Retrieval-Augmented Generation (RAG) using Langchain and Streamlit.
 It allows users to upload PDF files, select a locally available model through Ollama, and interact with the content of the PDF by querying it in a chat interface.
 The responses are generated based on the content of the uploaded PDF.
 The user interface (UI) is built using Streamlit, making it easy and interactive for users to upload PDFs, select models, and chat with the document.

 ## Features